 Maximum straight-line braking is accomplished by fully applying front and rear brakes without locking either wheel.
 Keep your body centered over the motorcycle and look well ahead, not down.
-This will help you keep the motorcycle in as straight a line as possible, minimizing lean angle and the likelihood of the wheels losing traction.
+This will help you keep the motorcycle as straight as possible, minimizing lean angle and the likelihood of the tires losing traction.